system.time({

 dbGetQuery(con, "SELECT region, SUM(revenue) FROM sales GROUP BY region")

-The stack: Parquet files on disk, Arrow or DuckDB as the engine, dplyr verbs as the interface, results collected into R. You write the same dplyr code; the engine underneath is faster.
-These engines gain much of their speed from query fusion: combining multiple operations into a single pass over the data and eliminating intermediate allocations.
+The stack looks like this: Parquet files on disk, Arrow or DuckDB as the engine, dplyr verbs as the interface, results collected into R. You write the same code you already know; the machinery underneath is faster.
+Much of that speed comes from query fusion, combining multiple operations into a single pass over the data and eliminating intermediate allocations.
 In functional programming, this technique is called deforestation (Wadler, 1988): map f . map g creates an intermediate list, but fusion rewrites it as map (f . g), traversing the data once. data.table and Arrow apply the same principle at scale.

-If your data fits in memory and dplyr is fast enough, stop there.
-If it does not fit, or you need faster grouped aggregations, try DuckDB.
-The transition cost is near zero with duckplyr.
+If your data fits in memory and dplyr is fast enough, stop.
+If it does not fit, or if grouped aggregations drag, try DuckDB.
+With duckplyr the transition cost is nearly zero.

 Exercises